 Southern Visions specializes in immersive culture journeys that connect you with Italy on a deeper, more personal level, be it through one of their cooking programs or cycling adventures.
 If desired, they’ll even customize an itinerary based on your specific preferences.

 My Instagram photos of Monopoli only offer a small peak of what there is to experience in Puglia.
 Visit the Southern Visions website to learn more.

 Good to Know

 - If you base yourself in Brindisi, you can reach Monopoli within one hour by car or train.

 - Due to its relatively small size, Monopoli can easily be visited in a single day.
 View a full list of things to do in Monopoli.

 - The old port area plays host to an especially popular swimming spot during the summer months.
 It’s a great place to work on your tan and people watch.

 - Stop for lunch or dinner at Osteria Perricci, a small family-run restaurant that offers traditional southern Italian food.
 Be sure to order some antipasto and to sample a broad range of the region’s specialties like fresh seafood and deep fried bread dough containing meat, fish or cheese.
 Be careful of their spicy oil, as it’s very hot.
 I added some to my pasta and while it tasted good at the time, my tummy hurt later on.
 Only consume if you can handle spicy flavours!

 Follow Me on Instagram

-If you like my photos, follow me on Instagram (@cdngrrleh) to see updates from my life in Toronto and on the road.
+If you like my photos, follow me on Instagram (@cherylhowadblog) to see updates from home and abroad.